wemrysi/quasar/README.md

 SQL² is a superset of standard SQL.
 Therefore, in the following documentation SQL² will be used interchangeably with SQL.

-TODO: Provide more details on SQL²
+See the [SQL² tutorial](http://quasar-analytics.org/docs/sqltutorial/) for more info on SQL².

 SQL² supports variables inside queries (`SELECT * WHERE pop < :cutoff`).
-Values for these variables, which can be any expression, should be specified as additional parameters in the connectionUri using the variable name prefixed by `var.` (e.g. `var.cutoff=1000`).
-Failure to specify valid values for all variables used inside a query will result in an error when the mount is created or used.
+Values for these variables, which can be any expression, should be specified as additional parameters in the url, using the variable name prefixed by `var.` (e.g. `var.cutoff=1000`).
+Failure to specify valid values for all variables used inside a query will result in an error.
 These values use the same syntax as the query itself; notably, strings should be surrounded by double quotes.
 Some acceptable values are `123`, `"CO"`, and `DATE("2015-07-06")`.

 ## Using the Pre-Built JARs